What Causes a Heat Pump Defrost Mode?

 Signs of a Clogged Filter

-If a clogged filter is the cause of your heat pump entering defrost mode, there are a few signs that you can look out for.
-These include a decrease in air flow, dust and debris blowing out of the vents, and a decrease in energy efficiency.
+These include a decrease in air flow, dust and debris blowing out of the vents, and a reduction in energy efficiency.

 Cleaning the Filter

-If you suspect that your heat pump is entering defrost mode due to a clogged filter, you should clean the filter.
 Most filters can be cleaned with a vacuum cleaner or a mild soap and water solution.
-If the filter is too damaged or clogged, you should replace it with a new one.
+If the filter is too damaged or clogged, replace it with a new one.

 Faulty Thermostat